-‘Is my new spouse’s income taken into account for purposes of calculating child support?’
+“Is my new spouse’s income taken into account for purposes of calculating child support?”

-Now, the income of the step-parent is considered for the limited purpose of determining the tax liability of the payee parent.
+What’s the reasoning here?
 Since the new spouse’s income may push the payor parent to a higher tax bracket, the payor spouse actually takes home less money from their own earnings.
-Since guideline child support takes into account net income, this may result in a decrease in the amount of child support owed to the payee.
+And, since guideline child support takes into account net income, this may result in a decreased amount of child support owed to the payee.

 Here’s another example.
 Let’s say you are the payor parent.
 Your ex remarries a wealthy spouse and seeks to modify support.